-Final tailings will be pumped to a paste plant for creating paste for disposal at the tailings dam, the water will be mainly reclaimed in the thickeners and recycled back to the plant, primarily to the grinding circuit.
+Final tailings, from the magnetite recovery circuit, will be pumped to a paste plant for creating paste for disposal at the tailings dam.
+The water will be mainly reclaimed in the thickeners and recycled back to the plant, primarily to the grinding circuit.